 As you brainstorm products or browse through affiliate platforms, the most important criteria to keep in mind is that the product should be aligned with your audience, or the audience you hope to build.
 Ask yourself, is it something your target audience would find valuable?
 Does it fit with your area of expertise?

-Creating a plan to promote your affiliate offer
+Promoting your affiliate offer

-As we mentioned earlier, affiliate marketing revenue eventually can become a form of passive income, but you still have to do some heavy lifting up front.
+As we mentioned earlier, affiliate marketing revenue eventually can become a form of passive income, but you still have to do some heavy lifting upfront.
 The success of your program will depend on the quality of your review.